burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 <br>

+### Questions
-### Question: does it make more sense to keep chapter 3 focused ONLY on what's neccessary to go form PoW to PoS and save upgrades that are not essential to that process (like RLP, ECDSA, and Patricia Tries) for later chapters?
+- does it make more sense to keep chapter 3 focused ONLY on what's neccessary to go form PoW to PoS and save upgrades that are not essential to that process (like RLP, ECDSA, and Patricia Tries) for later chapters?
+- how important is it to build in concurrent threads to simulate network activity vs having everything in a main() function?

 <br>